Rena Joyce denies 'callous' murder of partner, gives evidence at own trial

 Joyce said Currie was "incorrect" and maintained Berry was partly to blame for the "altercation" and ultimately his own death.

-Both the Crown and defence have finished presenting their cases.
+Both the Crown and Defence have finished presenting their cases.

 They will give closing addresses to the jury on Monday and then Justice Eaton will summarise the case before sending them to deliberate on a verdict.